 Plum City is a tiny village located in the state of Wisconsin.
 With a population of 583 people and just one neighborhood, Plum City is the 436th largest community in Wisconsin.
 Much of the housing stock in Plum City was built prior to World War II, making it one of the older and more historic villages in the country.

-Plum City is a blue-collar town, with 41.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Plum City is generally considered to be a blue-collar town.
+41.64% of the Plum City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Plum City is a village of managers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Plum City who work in management occupations (15.24%), office and administrative support (9.29%), and food service (7.81%).

 Overall, Plum City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.